How Much Does Privacy Compliance Cost a Small Business in 2026?

 The Privacy Compliance Cost Question

 With 20 US states now enforcing comprehensive privacy laws, every business that handles consumer data faces the question: how much will compliance actually cost?
 The answer depends on your size, data practices, and how many states' laws apply to you — but the data is clear that compliance costs far less than non-compliance.
+For a figure tailored to your business, run the numbers with our free CCPA compliance cost estimator.

 Typical Cost Ranges for Small Businesses